-- 5.6.1 The Board shall determine the Bankers for the organisation. - 5.6.2 Signatories to AQA bank accounts will normally be the director, the Chair of the Board and up to two other Board members.
-All external banking transactions shall be jointly authorised by two signatories. - 5.6.3 The Chair of the Board and the director will have administrative access to AQA banks accounts.
+- 5.6.1 The Board shall determine the Bankers for the organisation. - 5.6.2 Signatories to AQA bank accounts will normally be the UNZ Finance and Office Manager, the director of AQA, the Chair of the Board and up to two other Board members.